|Lonnie Mack with Vee #007|

 Lonnie McIntosh was a country boy living in Indiana.
 At 13 years of age he had a quarrel with a teacher and was promptly dismissed from school.
 All Lonnie wanted to do was play guitar.
 He hung out at a store in Norwood, Ohio, called Hughes Music.
 Norwood is mid-sized blue-collar town just outside of Cincinnati and used to be home to a GM plant.

 Most guys I know that are named McIntosh wind up being nicknamed Mack and Lonnie McIntosh soon became known in the area as Lonnie Mack.

-On March 12, 1963, Mack had played guitar on a recording session for a girls group called The Charmaines at Fraternity’s recording studio.
-The allotted studio rental time had twenty minutes remaining, the group invited Mack to take advantage.
-He and the other session players put down two songs on tape that evening and one was a rocking, uptempo guitar version of the Chuck Berry song Memphis Tennessee.
+Lonnie and the other session players put down two songs on tape that evening and one of them was a rocking, uptempo guitar version of the Chuck Berry song called Memphis Tennessee.

 Mack was busy playing gigs at local clubs and had forgotten about the session, however someone at Fraternity did not.
 They liked it well enough to issue it as a single.
 Seals had just heard from a friend that Lonnie’s song was climbing the charts.
 By the summer of 1963 Memphis charted in at number 4.
 His unique guitar sound caught the attention of guitar players all over the world.

 Mack also was fond of his Magnatone amplifier.
 Just about everyone else was using Fender amplifiers, but Mack loved the True Vibrato effect of the Magnatone.
 This was enginerred using circuitry similar to what was found on electronic organs that caused the pitch to continuosly alter.
 Fender’s vibrato was actually tremolo since it caused the sound to be turned off and on.
 Mack states that he was going after the Hammond organ sound that was previlant in Gospel and Blues.